Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Related Work on Gray-box HPO

 \paragraph*{Multi-Fidelity Bayesian Optimization and Bandits.} Bayesian optimization is a black-box function optimization framework that has been successfully applied in optimizing hyperparameter and neural architectures alike~\citep{Snoek2012,Kandasamy2018, Bergstra2011}.
 To further improve Bayesian optimization, several works propose low-fidelity data approximations of hyperparameter configurations by training on a subset of the data~\citep{Swersky2013, Klein2017}, or by terminating training early~\citep{Swersky2014}.
 Additionally, several methods extend Bayesian optimization to multi-fidelity data by engineering new kernels suited for this problem~\citep{Swersky2013,Swersky2014,Poloczek2017}. \cite{Kandasamy2016} extends GP-UCB~\citep{Srinivas2010} to the multi-fidelity setting by learning one Gaussian Process (GP) with a standard kernel for each fidelity.
 Their later work improves upon this method by learning one GP for all fidelities that enables the use of continuous fidelities~\citep{Kandasamy2017}.
 The work by \cite{Takeno2020} follows a similar idea but proposes to use an acquisition function based on information gain instead of UCB.
 While most of the works rely on GPs to model the surrogate function, \cite{Li2020} use a Bayesian neural network that models the complex relationship between fidelities with stacked neural networks, one for each fidelity.

 Hyperband~\citep{Li2017} is a bandits-based multi-fidelity method for hyperparameter optimization that selects hyperparameter configurations at random and uses successive halving~\citep{Jamieson2016} with different settings to early-stop less promising training runs.
 Several improvements have been proposed to Hyperband with the aim to replace the random sampling of hyperparameter configurations with a more guided approach~\citep{Bertrand2017,Wang2018,Wistuba2017}.
 BOHB~\citep{Falkner2018} uses TPE~\citep{Bergstra2011} and builds a surrogate model for every fidelity adhering to a fixed-fidelity selection scheme.
-DEHB~\citep{Awad2021} samples candidates using differential evolution which handles discrete and large hyperparameter search spaces better than BOHB.
+DEHB~\citep{Awad2021} samples candidates using differential evolution which handles large and discrete search spaces better than BOHB. \cite{Mendes2021} propose a variant of Hyperband which allows to skip stages.